Tilapia with Lemon-Chive Butter

 - Heat a skillet or non-stick pan over medium heat.
 Add first part of butter.
 Once butter melts, sear fillets in batches for 3 to 4 minutes on each side, until flaky and golden.
 Set fish aside and return pan to heat.

 - Reduce heat to medium.
 Add remaining butter to the hot pan.
 Once butter melts and begins to sizzle, add almond meal and stir until a thick paste forms.
-Slowly add stock, whisking vigorously until smooth.
+Slowly add white wine, whisking vigorously until smooth.
 Heat until sauce begins to simmer and allow to continue cooking ~2 minutes.
 Remove from heat and whisk in chives and juice from half the lemon.
 Season with salt and pepper.

 - Serve tilapia with lemon-chive butter sauce over the top and extra lemon wedges.
 Enjoy with salad on the side!